TanjaKec/repro_research/content/day1/DataTypes/_index.en.markdown

 ```

 {{% notice note %}}
-💡: Note that R codes the factor levels in their alphabetical order.
+💡: Note that R codes the factor levels in thphabetical order.
 However, attribute variables are usually coded and you would usually enter them as such.
 {{% /notice %}}